uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 If we use one bit to store the colour of a pixel then we only have two options for what that colour can be (remember, with one bit we can represent two different values only, because we can only use 0 or 1).
 If we use 8 bits (1 byte) then we can display 256 different colours instead, and if we use 24 bits (3 bytes) then we can display over 16 million different colours, which is more than the human eye can see!

 However, using more bits to represent a colour will increase the size of an image file.
-This means it will take up more space in memory, take longer for a computer to process and display. and take longer to be transmitted between computers and over the internet.
+This means it will take up more space in memory, take longer for a computer to process and display, and take longer to be transmitted between computers and over the internet.
 Filmakers have to use powerful computers and store large amounts of data when they are editing their videos, otherwise it would take them far too long to do this, or they would have to decrease the image quality of their films.
 This is also why old computers can't always run newer games; the older computers simply can't process the game graphics quickly enough to display them.